Is early introduction to gluten a good idea?

-The studies have lead to guidelines that teach parents that at 4-7 months old there is a window of opportunity in which a child can develop “oral tolerance” to gluten, and that parents should introduce small amounts of gluten in that time particularly if a child has a family history of celiac disease or other autoimmune conditions.
+The studies have led to guidelines that teach parents that at 4-7 months old there is a window of opportunity in which a child can develop “oral tolerance” to gluten, and that parents should introduce small amounts of gluten in that time particularly if a child has a family history of celiac disease or other autoimmune conditions.

 Oral tolerance is basically a way of saying you can teach the immune system to tolerate a protein by introducing it orally and thereby avoid the development of a hypersensitive immune response and autoimmune disease triggered by that protein.

-In my Thriving Babies class, I still teach parents that, when it comes to grains, it's best to start with non-gluten grains and then try gluten at around age one (ish) if all goes well.
+I still teach parents that, when it comes to grains, it's best to start with non-gluten grains and then try gluten at around age one (ish) if all goes well.

 So why do I disagree with the current guidelines about the introduction to gluten?